 The one thing I do know to be true about love is that it will always, always surprise us.
 Gilbert is considered by many a font of wisdom on matters of love — for shit’s sake, she literally wrote the book on it — and yet love still managed to surprise her.

-Gilbert’s story, for me, has been the concluding lecture in a long series of life lessons I’ve been absorbing over the past few years since I began my novel — lessons that can be summarized thusly: People fall for their friends all the freaking time.
+Gilbert’s story, for me, has been the concluding lecture in a long series of life lessons I’ve been absorbing over the past few years since I began my novel — lessons that can be summarized thusly: People fall for their friends all the time.
 My experience is neither as rare nor as dangerous as I first feared.

-In fact, when I remove that fear from the equation, when I disregard society’s edict for what constitutes “normal,” I see the truth, which is that it’s okay for me to love my friend.
+In fact, when I remove fear from the equation, when I disregard society’s edict for what constitutes “normal,” I see the truth, which is that it’s okay for me to love my friend.
 It is okay to acknowledge that my relationship with her is one of the greatest things that will ever happen to me.
 It is okay that when I imagine myself as a wrinkly, senile curmudgeon, sharing a creaking porch swing with my dear husband as we shake our canes at the damn kids on our lawn, that I hope she’ll still be around, with her crude jokes and fierce loyalty and unwavering support for the underdog.
 “It’s only grass,” I can imagine her saying about the kids on the lawn.
 “Let them have their joy while they can.”

 If you enjoyed this article, head on over to like our new Facebook Page, It’s Personal, an all-inclusive space to discuss marriage, divorce, sex, dating, and friendship.